Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the text component to the canvas

-Search for the Text component in the component library on the left side of the page.
+Search for the Text component in the block library on the left side of the page.
 Then click and drag the Text component onto the canvas.

 2

-Click on the Text component you just added to open its settings.
+Click the Text component you just added to edit its settings.
+Update the following settings:

-Under Text, enter @{summary}.
-This displays the value of the summary state variable, which the blueprint sets to the summary of the research paper.
+• Text: @{summary}.
+This displays the value of the summary state variable, which the blueprint sets to the meeting summary.

-Under Use Markdown, select Yes.
+• Use Markdown: Select Yes.
 This allows you to use markdown formatting in the text.

 The component should now look like this: